 When the weather turns frightfully chilly, nothing warms you faster than a delicious adult beverage, enjoyed in the comfort of a cozy bar or tavern.
-Here are 11 places in Raleigh, N.C., offering up a regular dose of the warm and fuzzies.
+Here are some places in Raleigh, N.C., offering up a regular dose of the warm and fuzzies.

 The Haymaker

 This gorgeous cocktail bar in downtown Raleigh is inspired by legendary boxers and '90s rappers, a combination that meshes vintage decor with classic cocktails and a menu that features quotes from the likes of Biggie Smalls and Missy Elliott.
 The cocktails are taken seriously and done well here, but you couldn't be blamed for ordering the champagne on tap or a giant punch bowl to share with a group of friends (classy punch bowls, who knew!).
-During the holidays, the bar transforms into "Miracle at the Haymaker," an over-the-top festive pop-up bar with holiday decor and limited-time cocktails to indulge with (through Dec.
-31!).

 The Green Light